Charities we support

 A number of people in the church sponsor children in developing countries.

-The church as a whole also sponsors a young man called Joseph who lives in Uganda.
+Since 2009, the church as a whole has sponsored a young man called Joseph who lives in Kibiga-Mulagi in Uganda.
 We have sponsored him throughout his education and we receive regular reports about his progress and letters from him.
 He is now 19 years old and is in vocational training, studying motor mechanics.
-The latest letter says that he is in good health and continues to enjoy football.
-He is very grateful for all the sponsorship that we have provided that has enabled him to have an education and an opportunity to learn a skill.
-He is very pleased that his photo appears on the screen in the notices at church most Sundays!
+As of October 2020, we have a new child to sponsor, who also lives in Kibiga-Mulagi.
+His name is Charles, aged 12, and he is in Primary 4 at school.

 If you would like to find out more about child sponsorship please see the World Vision Child Sponsorship pages.